nickbruggen90/nickbruggen90/README.md

 ---
 ### 🧭 Follow this project

- — but open to input, feedback, and discussion.
 If you’d like to follow along, check out:

 * [Vol.802.1Q Website](https://www.vol8021q.com)
 * [Substack Sundays](https://vol8021q.substack.com)
+ — open to input, feedback, and discussion.

 ---
 ### 👋
 ### Connect With Me